MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster-new-hardware.md

 The script copies all VM VHD, VHDX, and VMCX files to your destination cluster for a given Cluster Shared Volume (CSV).
 One CSV is migrated at a time.

 The migration script is run locally on each source cluster node to leverage the benefit of RDMA and fast network transfer.
-Let's begin:
+Do the following:

 1. Run the following script on each Windows Server source cluster node.